NLnetLabs/rpki-doc/source/krill/failure-scenarios.rst

 will retrieve these ROAs and promptly those networks will drop the repository prefix.
 This means that even if/when operators fix the ROAs, the validators will not be able to retrieve the updated information until their cached manifest and CRLs go stale.
-This issue can persist for a minimum of 8 hours and a maximum of 24 hours.
+Since the manifest and CRL will be issued together with the new troublesome ROA, this issue will typically persist for 24 hours.